marrlab/InstantDL/README.md

    <img src="docs/Figure2.jpeg" alt="architecture" width="700" class="center"/>
 </p>

+## Use with google colaboratory
+You can use InstantDL with google colab if you are happy to upload your data to your google drive.
+For this the InstantDL folder with your project data needs to be uploaded into your google drive.
+There the file 'InstantDL_google_colab.ipynb' whic is in the instantdl folder must be opened with google-colab ('open with').
+In this notebook you will find all the explanations and the code to execute the pipeline.

 ## Contributing

 We are happy about any contributions.
 For any suggested changes, please send a pull request.